faizrazadec/Chatbots/general_Chatbot_using_gemni_api/README.md

 - A valid **Google API key** for accessing the Generative AI (Gemini) API.
 - Python 3.x installed on your system.
 - Required Python libraries: `streamlit`, `google-generativeai`.
+- Create venv first and install the requirements in the requirements.txt file

 ### Installation:
 1. **Clone the Repository**: